-The SC State Library is currently closed to the public.
-While we are physically closed we are offering virtual appointments for assistance in grants research.
+Can't get to the SC State Library?
+We are offering virtual appointments for assistance in grants research.

 For any questions regarding grants research you may also contact us by email.

-Check out these free webinars and tutorials from the Foundation Center
+Check out these free webinars and tutorials from Candid

 Questions?
 Please email us here